akka/akka/akka-docs/rst/scala/typed.rst

 :class:`PostSessionMessage` commands to arbitrary clients, we reserve that right to the wrappers we create—otherwise clients could pose as completely different screen names (imagine the :class:`GetSession` protocol to include authentication information to further secure this).
-Therefore we narrow the behavior down to only accepting :class:`GetSession` commands before exposing it to the world, hence the type of the ``behavior`` value is :class:`Behavior[GetSession]` instead of :class:`Behavior[Command]`.

-Narrowing the type of a behavior is always a safe operation since it only restricts what clients can do.
-If we were to widen the type then clients could send other messages that were not foreseen while writing the source code for the behavior.
+Therefore :class:`PostSessionMessage` has ``private`` visibility and can't be created outside the actor.

 If we did not care about securing the correspondence between a session and a screen name then we could change the protocol such that :class:`PostMessage` is